 - Build a sound legal challenge and brief senior counsel effectively when you challenge CCI orders.

 - Advise new-age technology companies on competition litigation strategy, management and risks.

 - Provide effective sector-specific advice on competition law to clients operating in various industries like Telecom, E-commerce, Sports, Cement/Steel.

 - Learn how to conduct a competition-risk analysis of everyday contracts executed by market leaders.

-- Learn how to draft clauses in different kinds of contracts which are safe from CCI scrutiny.
+- Learn how to draft clauses in different kinds of contracts that are safe from CCI scrutiny.

 - Learn the nuances of appeals before the NCLAT and the Supreme Court.